dual-wield-ray/PyDrumScore/docs/gettingstarted.rst

 .. image:: images/example_song_result_3.png
   :width: 800
   :alt: File titled "Example Song" in MuseScore, with a bass drum on the '1' and '3', a snare on '2' and '4', and hi-hat eighth notes across the measure.

-In the next tutorial, we will see how to turn this simple beat into